 In LibSFX there is a macro called RW_assume.
 This does something similar.
 It tries to follow up the register states and tell the compiler that this code - although doesn’t look like - is in fact in the right mode.

 There is an example in their documentation, that sums it up really well:

 “Assemble nicely” is an understatement.
 I started all my subroutines with “RW_push set:a16i16” to follow the states but after putting a JSR into anywhere simply reset the state back to a8 - was very annoying.
 I was also surprised that either the running code is total garbage or it outputs 8-bit numbers which means it also handles all of my .word variables as .byte.

-This above saved me a lot of headache.
+This above saved me a lot of headaches.

-They have a documentation online which is included with the framework too:
+They have documentation online which is included with the framework too: